SPECIALIST ORAL PATHOLOGY DIAGNOSIS AND TREATMENT IN SYDNEY

 Squamous cell carcinoma of the tongue

-Benign or cancerous?
+Benign or Cancerous?

 Cancerous lesions are an abnormal growth of cells which invade nearby tissues.
 These cancers can move into your blood stream and lymph nodes, and can spread to other parts of the body.
 Cancerous lesions usually require urgent surgical attention.
 Other cancer specialists will also be involved in your care.